sgd122/primsagram/README.md

 - ✅ Confirm Secret (Login)
 - ✅ Like / Unlike a photo
 - ✅ Comment on a photo
-- ⬜️ Search by user
+- ✅ Search by user
-- ⬜️ Search by location
+- ✅ Search by location
+- ✅ Follow User
+- ✅ Unfollow User
+- ⬜️ Edit my profile
 - ⬜️ See user profile
-- ⬜️ Follow / Unfollow User
 - ⬜️ See the full photo
-- ⬜️ Edit my profile
 - ⬜️ Upload a photo
 - ⬜️ Edit the photo (Delete)
 - ⬜️ See the feed